Subhas Chandra Pattanayak

 Mr. Mishra further said that Sri Baisnab Charan Parida was invited to be involved with the Joint Action Committee.
 Government have no objection to implement the Official Language Act; but the modalities need be formulated.
 For this purpose, the Government would discuss with cross sections of men of letters and language activists, he said.

-The Samiti opined that all willing men of eminence in field of literature who should have no objection to the Joint Action Committee should be consulted by the Government with a positive motive.
-Samiti will not tolerate if unnecessary dilatory tactics are used, the Samiti leadership warned.
+The Samiti opined that all willing men of eminence in field of literature who should have no objection to the Joint Action Committee should be consulted by the Government with a positive mind.
+But the Samiti will not tolerate if unnecessary dilatory tactics are used.
 The Government, if it so desires, can consult with Bishnab Parida’s outfit.
 But that should be outside the purview of the Joint Action Committee, the Samiti stressed.

 The way Sri Baishnab Charan Parida behaved in the joint action conference held between the government on the one side and the Samiti on the other side pursuant to resolution of July 8, it was clear that he was deliberately called and given opportunity to create disturbances.
 There was no problem for him to submit his views to the government separately.
 But, attempt to disturb the scheduled discussion was not becoming of a ruling party MP.